Jefferson Davis Highway

-The Jefferson Davis Highway, also known as the Jefferson Davis Memorial Highway, was a planned transcontinental highway in the United States in the 1910s and 1920s that began in Arlington, Virginia, and extended south and west to San Diego, California; it was named for Jefferson Davis, President of the Confederate States, United States senator, and Secretary of War.
+The Jefferson Davis Highway, also known as the Jefferson Davis Memorial Highway, was a transcontinental highway in the United States in the 1910s and 1920s that began in Arlington County, Virginia, and extended south and west to San Diego, California; it was named for Jefferson Davis, President of the Confederate States, United States senator, and Secretary of War.
 Because of unintended conflict between the National Auto Trail movement and the federal government, it is unclear whether it ever really existed in the complete form that its United Daughters of the Confederacy (UDC) founders originally intended.

 Conception of auto trail

 In the first quarter of the 20th century, as the automobile gained in popularity, a system of roads began to develop informally through the actions of private interests.
 These were known as auto trails.
 They existed without the support or coordination of the federal government, although in some states, the state governments participated in their planning and development.
 The first of these National Auto Trails was the Lincoln Highway, which was first announced as a project in 1912.

 With the need for new roads being so significant, dozens of new auto trails were begun in the decade following.
 One such roadway was the Jefferson Davis Highway, which was sponsored by the United Daughters of the Confederacy (UDC).
 The UDC planned the formation of the Jefferson Davis as a road that would start in Arlington, Virginia, and travel through the southern states until its terminus at San Diego, California.
 More than ten years after the route-planning and marking of the Jefferson Davis on existing roadways was begun, it was announced that it would be extended north out of San Diego and go to the Canada–US border.